website

 Frequently Asked Questions (FAQ)

-Will wearing a support make my core muscles weak?
+4. Will wearing a targeted support weaken my core muscles?

-This is a very common misconception.
-When used properly during heavy activities or acute flare-ups, they do not cause muscle atrophy.
-Instead, they provide a safe environment for your muscles to function without overstraining.
-The key is to use them as an active postural cue—a tool to help you maintain form—rather than a passive crutch you rely on 24/7.
+This is a common misconception.
+When used properly during demanding activities or acute flare-ups, targeted supports do not cause muscle atrophy.
+Instead, they create a safe environment for your muscles to function without overstraining and act as an active postural cue, helping you maintain proper form rather than serving as a passive crutch.

 Your Next Step in the Discovery Journey